christinetran825/christinetran825.github.io/_posts/2017-09-08-oop_-_pt_2_-_self_and_class_methods_variables.markdown

 **Public Methods**

 * can be called outside the scope of the class declaration, like on the instance of the class or the class itself.
-They are explicit receivers.
+They are explicit receivers

-* ``` def self.all ``` defines a class method that exposes the value in a class variable ``` @@all ``` It acts as a class reader for class variables.
+* ``` def self.all ``` defines a class method that exposes the value in a class variable ``` @@all ``` It acts as a class reader for class variables

 **Private Methods**